|Nutritional Guidelines (per serving)|

 Brussels sprouts and bacon make a tasty combination, and this side dish will go with just about any meat or poultry main dish.
 A little lemon juice and garlic add flavor to the dish, and the dish cooks in less than 10 minutes.

-To prepare the Brussels sprouts, wash well with cold water.
-Cut off discolored stem ends and remove any loose leaves.
-Remove damaged leaves.
+Rinse the sprouts and drain thoroughly.
+Cut off discolored stem ends, and remove and discard any loose and damaged leaves.
 Cut the sprouts in half; lay cut side down, then thinly slice the halves until all are shredded.
 Set aside.

-In a large skillet or saute pan over medium heat, fry the bacon until crisp.
+Arrange the bacon in a large skillet or sauté pan and place the pan over medium heat.
+Fry the bacon until it is browned and crisp.
 Remove the bacon to paper towels to drain; crumble and set aside.
 Leave about 2 tablespoons of drippings in the skillet and discard any remaining drippings.

 Add the garlic and onion to the skillet and cook, stirring, until the onion is softened, about 2 to 3 minutes.
 Add the shredded sprouts to the skillet and continue cooking, stirring, until tender, or about 4 to 6 minutes.